 You don’t need any expensive cable subscriptions or even a smart TV to enjoy your favourite content.
 A streaming stick can give you access to watch unlimited TV shows, movies, internet content and listen to your favourite tunes for an incredibly small amount of money.

-The streaming stick market has been dominated by Amazon Fire TV, Google Chromecast and Roku, with each of them launching their own budget range to help you view more of what you enjoy for less - and discounts are likely to be in plentiful supply during the Prime Day 2020 sale too.
+The streaming stick market has been dominated by Amazon Fire TV, Google Chromecast and Roku, with each of them launching their own budget range to help you view more of what you enjoy for less.

 A streaming stick is a small media player than plugs directly into your HDMI port and streams content from apps such as Netflix, Prime Video and Hulu via a wi-fi connection.

 - See the latest Fire TV, Roku and Chromecast deals at Amazon

 - Save with a 30 day free Amazon Prime trial

 Even if you own a smart TV, having a streaming stick can still upgrade your viewing experience – as whilst your TV may have built-in apps, a streaming stick can give you access to hundreds if not thousands more while offering a better UI and simpler user experience.

 So if you’re ready to upgrade your viewing experience, but you’re on a tight budget, we are going to take a look at the three most cost-effective streaming sticks on the market today: the Amazon Fire TV Stick Lite, Roku Express, and Google Chromecast 3rd Gen to help you decide which one is better suited for you.